khill42/OSC_IntroHPC/_episodes/15-resources.md

 * Before submitting a run of jobs, submit one as a test first to make sure everything works.

 * The less resources you ask for, the faster your jobs will find a slot in which to run.
-  Lots of small jobs generally beat a couple big jobs.
+  The more accurate your walltime is, the sooner your job will run.

-* You can generally install software yourself, but if you want a shared installation of some kind, it might be a good idea to message an administrator.
+* You can generally install software yourself, but if you want a shared installation of some kind, it might be a good idea to email OSCHelp@osc.edu.

 * Always use the default compilers if possible.
 Newer compilers are great, but older stuff generally means that your software will still work, even if a newer compiler is loaded.